tsmtzs/humanSoundSculpture/README.md

 ## Technicalities
 Each performer of *Human Sound Sculpture* carries a smartphone.
 This device is used as a loudspeaker and should be as less visible as possible.
-It is connected to a local wifi TLS network.
+It is connected to a local WIFI TLS network.
 Using the browser, each performer loads the website of the piece.
 She stays connected until performance ends.
 The steps of connecting to the network and loading the website must be done before performance starts and is not part of the piece.